danielmroczek/drum-pad/README.md

 # 🥁 Online Drumpad

 An interactive online drumpad that lets you play beats using your keyboard or touch controls.
-Perfect for music enthusiasts and aspiring drummers.</p>
+Perfect for music enthusiasts and aspiring drummers.

 ## 🔗 Live Demo

 Try it now: [Online Drumpad](https://danielmroczek.github.io/drumpad/)

+## 📖 Project Origin

+Before I started playing guitar, I dreamed of playing the drums.
+Unfortunately, this instrument didn't meet with approval from other household members.
+However, I managed to convince my parents to buy me a bass guitar instead, which worked out well for me.

+Many years have passed, I still don't have drums and probably never will.
+But the desire to learn at least basic drumming skills remained.
+What if I could practice finger-drumming on my phone?
+That's how the idea for this app was born.

+I know there are many similar applications, but I wanted something simple that could run on any phone (and computer) without installation.
+The tool is ready, now it's time to practice!

 ## 🎯 Features

-- 🎵 16 high-quality drum samples
+- 🎵 12 high-quality drum samples
+- 📱 Touch-enabled for mobile devices
 - ⌨️ Keyboard mapping for quick access
-- 📱 Touch-enabled for mobile devices
-- ⚡ Low latency playback
-- 📱 Responsive design
 - 🖱️ Mouse and touch support
+- 🔊 Velocity sensitive controls (the closer the center, the louder)
 - 🎨 Clean, minimalist interface
 - 🌓 Dark/Light theme support